checkly/docs.checklyhq.com/site/content/docs/browser-checks/_index.md

 ## Next Steps

 - Learn how to deal with [login scenarios and private data](/docs/browser-checks/login-and-secrets/).
-- Install and use [Headless Recorder](/docs/headless-recorder/) to record scripts without coding.
+- Use [Playwright Codegen](https://playwright.dev/docs/codegen) to record scripts without coding.
 - Learn more about [taking screenshots](/docs/browser-checks/screenshots/).
 - Learn more about [creating reusable code snippets](/docs/browser-checks/partials-code-snippets/).
 - Run checks behind an [HTTP proxy](/docs/private-locations/proxy).